tzfun/etcd-workbench/README.md

 2. Available in both desktop app and web versions.
 The desktop app can be downloaded and installed locally, while the web version can be deployed directly or via docker on a server.
 3. Extremely lightweight: the App package is only **5M**, and the Web package is only **15M**.
 4. Supports theme switching.
+5. Supports multiple languages.
-5. Supports multi-connection management.
+6. Supports multi-connection management.
-6. Supports SSL and SSH connections.
+7. Supports SSL and SSH connections.
-7. Supports cluster information viewing, version compaction, data backup, and more.
+8. Supports cluster information viewing, version compaction, data backup, and more.
-8. Supports Key-Value editing, multi-language syntax highlighting, and batch import/export.
+9. Supports Key-Value editing, multi-language syntax highlighting, and batch import/export.
-9. Supports decoding Kubernetes Protobuf format content.
+10. Supports decoding Kubernetes Protobuf format content.
-10. Supports comparing multiple versions of Key content.
+11. Supports comparing multiple versions of Key content.
-11. Supports key merge to resolve update conflicts.
+12. Supports key merge to resolve update conflicts.
+13. Supports automatic completion of key paths.
-12. Supports bookmarking Keys for quick access.
+14. Supports bookmarking Keys for quick access.
-13. Supports key change monitoring and notifications.
+15. Supports key change monitoring and notifications.
-14. Supports Key search functionality.
+16. Supports Key search functionality.
-15. Supports lease management: create, delete, Key binding relationships, and countdown display.
+17. Supports lease management: create, delete, Key binding relationships, and countdown display.
-16. Supports user management: toggle authentication, create/delete users, grant/revoke roles, etc.
+18. Supports user management: toggle authentication, create/delete users, grant/revoke roles, etc.
-17. Supports role management: create/delete roles, grant/revoke permissions, etc.
+19. Supports role management: create/delete roles, grant/revoke permissions, etc.

 - **App**: Includes all features, offers a better experience than the Web version, allows easy data migration, and will receive continuous updates.
 Recommended for use.
 - **Web**: Includes most features, with some exceptions (e.g., data backup).
 Users can access it directly via a browser without downloading, and it supports multi-user login.